 Hey, I’ve just realised that Sale Of The Century was born in the same year that I was.

-Anyway, in 1975, my father – a computer systems analyst – was a contestant on the show.
+Anyway, in 1974, my father – a computer systems analyst – was a contestant on the show.
 I remember our family huddling around our black and white TV and watching his episode when it was broadcast a few weeks after he’d been in to record it.
 We watched, spellbound, right up until the game ended with my father being narrowly beaten.
 He told me afterwards that he knew the answers, but he just wasn’t quick enough.
-Clearly, his nerves had got the better of him, and he was unable to access his vast general knowledge quickly enough – and hit that buzzer quickly enough – due to the anxiety of being on TV in front of so many people.
+Clearly, his nerves had got the better of him, and he couldn’t access his vast general knowledge quickly enough – and hit that buzzer quickly enough – due to the anxiety of being on TV in front of so many people.
 Here’s a clip of The $25000 Great Temptation (not my father’s episode, unfortunately).

 It seems so quaint and leisurely now!

-Fast forward nineteen years, to 1994.
+Fast forward twenty years, to 1994.
 I’m 25 years old, and after watching the Australian version of Sale Of The Century (1980 – 2001) throughout my childhood, adolescence and early adulthood, I decide to audition to be a contestant.
 I wait until they advertise for contestants, and apply.

 I go along to the test/audition, and fail.